 Broadly, I am interested in an understanding of information that goes beyond just communication.
 Our lab seeks to attain this understanding through a mix of thought and laboratory experiments.
 Current topics of interest include fundamental and practical understanding of circuits for processing and communicating information; flow of information in neural systems and neural interfaces (and use of this understanding to design radically new neural interfaces); and understanding information and its use by exploring the union of control and communication.
 Find a short bio here.

 Our new Lab Webpage is up!
-We are looking for 1-2 undergraduate students (CMU only), 1-2 MS students (CMU only), and 1-2 Ph.D. students.
-Read below, and drop me an email if you're interested!
+We are looking for 1-2 undergraduate students, 1-2 MS students, and 1-2 Ph.D. students.
+Drop me an email if you're interested!

 “Understanding Information and Computational Complexity: Theoretical underpinnings and practical designs of “green” radios”